balderdashy/sails-docs/concepts/ORM/Validations.md

 ##### Custom Validation Messages

 Out of the box, Sails.js does not support custom validation messages.
-Instead your code should look at validation errors in the callback from your `create()` or `update()` calls and take the appropriate action; whether that's sending a particular error code in your JSON response or rendering the appropriate message in an HTML error page.
+Instead your code should [look at (or "negotiate") validation errors](https://sailsjs.com/documentation/concepts/models-and-orm/errors#?usage-errors) thrown by `.create()` or `.update()` calls and take the appropriate action; whether that's sending a particular error code in your JSON response or rendering the appropriate message in an HTML error page.

 <docmeta name="displayName" value="Validations">